 Q: Why haven’t I heard of Global Bible Initiative?
-A: Our ministry celebrated 20 years in 2018, but until recently our focus was on completing Bible translations.
+A: Global Bible Initiative (GBI) is a three-year-old startup that has been working very diligently to bring new technology to the Bible translation process.
+Thus far, our funding has come from foundations who share our passion for removing barriers to Bible translation.
 In the past three years we've begun to collaborate with other Bible translation organizations and share our technology expertise.
-We are currently working very closely with Wycliffe/SIL International, American Bible Society, United Bible Societies and Biblica to leverage the latest technology so we can empower global churches to do Bible translation for themselves.
+We are currently working very closely with Wycliffe/SIL International, American Bible Society, United Bible Societies, and Biblica on various projects.
+As we launch YouTranslate.Bible, you will likely begin to hear more about GBI.

 Q: Why empower churches to do Bible translation?
-A: Christ’s Great Commission (Matthew 28) makes it clear that He wants us to go into the whole world spreading the Good News of the gospel and teaching those who receive him to follow his commands.
+A: Christ’s Great Commission (Matthew 28) makes it clear that He wants us to go into the whole world spreading the Good News of the Gospel and teaching those who receive Him to follow His commands.
 This requires Scripture access.
 In the days of colonialism, missionaries responded to Christ’s Great Commission by taking the lead in teaching and discipling new believers and establishing churches and schools, which were run by the missionaries themselves.
-As effective as these evangelistic efforts have been, a new approach to missions has emerged.
-Christian churches and organizations in the U.S. and other developed nations now realize that by empowering local Christians to carry out their vision for ministry, more people could be reached and Scripture can be translated into more languages.
-As confirmation of this approach, Christianity is now growing faster in Africa, Asia and South America than in the western world.
-GBI comes alongside local Christians, empowering our brothers and sisters who are members of the local culture and who speak the language to direct the Bible translation process.
-We serve as enablers, advisers, encouragers and providers, as they conduct this work for God’s Kingdom.
-We also come alongside churches and other organizations in the United States who are interested in building a relationship with churches in developing nations to assist them in the knowledge transfer required to achieve accurate Bible translation.
-The mutual benefit of this global partnership becomes quickly apparent.
-The U.S. churches are inspired by the bold faith and authentic worship of their international brothers and sisters.
-This method of Bible translation honors the role of the Church and provides a healthy context for the work.
+As effective as these evangelistic efforts were, a new approach to missions has emerged.
+Christian churches and organizations in the U.S. and other developed nations now realize that by empowering local Christians to carry out their vision for ministry, more people can be reached and Scripture can be translated into more languages.
+As confirmation of this approach, Christianity is now growing faster in Africa, Asia, and South America than in the Western world.